 Indian passenger vehicle exports amounted to 0.76 m units in 2015-17, while 2.34 m two-wheelers (mainly motorcycles), 0.11 m commercial vehicles and 0.27 m three wheelers were shipped overseas in the same year.
 Over 43 000 medium and heavy duty trucks were exported from India in 2016-17 incl. makes such as Daimler, Mitsubishi Fuso, Tata Motors and Ashok Leyland.

-The total turnover of the Indian automotive component industry was estimated at USD 39 billion in 2015-16.
-Auto ancillary exports fetched USD 10.8 bn in the same year while the total turnover of India's vehicle tyre industry amounted to an estimated ₹ 450 billion in 2013-14.
+The total turnover of the Indian automotive component industry stood at USD 43.5 billion in 2016-17.
+Auto ancillary exports fetched USD 10.9 bn in the same year while the total turnover of India's vehicle tyre industry amounted to an estimated ₹ 450 billion in 2013-14.
 The total number of registered motor vehicles reached approx. 210 million in March 2015.

-New possible entrants into the Indian auto market include the large Chinese auto manufacturer SAIC and France's Peugeot, though the latter would be more of re-entrant having produced the Peugeot 309 model in the 1990s.
+Future new entrants into the Indian auto market include MG Motor, owned by the Chinese auto manufacturer SAIC and the French Groupe PSA, the latter making a re-entrant for the first time since the production of the Peugeot 309 model by Premier Automobiles (PAL) in the 1990s.

-South Korea's Kia Motors, a new entrant in the Indian auto market, is investing USD 1.1 bn in a new auto plant (capacity 300 000 units pa) located in Anantapur district of Andhra Pradesh.
-Volvo Cars will start assembling cars in India in 2017 while GM is departing the Indian auto market although it will continue to export cars from its India plant.
+South Korea's Kia Motors, another new entrant in the Indian auto market, is investing USD 1.1 bn in a new auto plant (capacity 300 000 units pa) located in Anantapur district of Andhra Pradesh.
+The plant is expected to start rolling out cars in 2019.
+Volvo Cars commenced the assembly of SUVs in India in Oct '17 while GM is departing the Indian auto market although it will continue to export cars from its India plant.

 ¹ Source: OICA (The International Organization of Motor Vehicle Manufacturers 2016 Statistics)